zes1092/zes1092.github.io/content/about.md

 +++

-Hi, I'm Ze Sheng and I'm studying Computer Science and Mathematics at the University of New South Wales.
+Hi, I'm Ze Sheng and I'm studying Computer Science at the University of New South Wales.

 I like algorithms, backend development, some theoretical computer science.
 Some languages I like to program in are Python and Javascript.

-In my spare time, I like running, cats, butterflies, art and music.
+In my spare time, I like cats, fashion, art and music.

 ```hs
 -- my handcrafted website